nrc4867/webcheckers/docs/DesignDoc.md

 When you connect to the server, you first render to the home page.
 This Home page displays the players that are online in the lobby.
 You will have the option to sign in.
 When you click the sign in button, you render to the sign in page.
 In the sign in page, you are prompted to enter a username to join other players in the home page.
 If you enter a valid username, you are rendered back to the home page.
 If it an invalid name, you are prompted to enter the name again.
 Once you are signed in and waiting in the home page, if you are challenged or if you challenge another player and they accept, you are sent to the game.
+If you want to play against the AI, you can simply click on the AI and play against it.
+If you want to spectate a game, simply clicking on the player under the "spectate" header will put you under spectate mode.
+And finally, you can click on a game under the "replay" header to watch the replay.
-You may sign out after playing the game and you render back to the home page.
+You may sign out after playing a game and you render back to the home page.

 ### UI Tier